leidymgdev/nodejs-delilah-api-rest/server/README.md

 ## Checking if it's running correctly

-Open the [env.variables.json](http://localhost:8081/api/v1/) in the browser.
+Open this [url](http://localhost:8081/api/v1/) in the browser.
+(If you changed the PORT variable in env.variables.json please change it here too).

 You should get a message: "Welcome to Delilah Resto Rest Api."